allanlw/hphpc-docker/README.md

 older
 revision](https://github.com/facebook/hhvm/wiki/Building-and-installing-HHVM-on-Ubuntu-12.04/2c4d922e8284805d05cc3917a0de2ffe22f69cfd).

-A small patch is applied to hhv, which fixes a few issues.
+A small patch is applied to hhvm, which fixes a few issues.
 First, it prevents makeflags being propagated into HPHPc's internal invocation of make through environment variables, which was causing make to output a warning on stderr, breaking the test suite.
-Second, It applies a fix for bug [facebook/hhvm#570](https://github.com/facebook/hhvm/issues/570) which is an issue related to static initializer ordering.
-Third, it replaces a facebook-internal path to the php binary for testing with the system php.
+Second, It applies a fix for bug [facebook/hhvm#570](https://github.com/facebook/hhvm/issues/570) which is an issue related to static initializer ordering that would sometimes cause floating point exceptions in built targets.
+Third, it replaces a facebook-internal path to the php reference binary for testing with the system php.

 In addition to the patch, the Dockerfile also configures the system to use bash as the system shell (not doing this breaks some scripts), and adds a symlink from